misterdown/jalgo/README.md

 # jalgo
-A WEIRD stack-based programming language
+A WEIRD stack-based programming language that will make you question your life choices

 ## Table of Contents